-Prerequisite: ACC 201; HTM 201
+Prerequisite: ACC 202; HTM 201

 This course focuses on financial accounting in the hospitality industry.
 Students will learn how to apply financial accounting concepts to hospitality businesses.
 Topics will include; branches of accounting, the accounting cycle, financial statements, merchandising, cash control, payroll, receivables, assets, and forms of business organization.
+Computer software is used to illustrate concepts and provide hands-on experience.